 In today’s highly competitive blogosphere, every edge counts.
 There are many aspects of a site or blog that can be easily acquired.
 Fancy themes may be purchased, nifty plugins are freely downloaded, and even snazzy content is immediately available.
 Indeed, setting up a decent-looking blog is so easy that virtually anyone can do it.
 Even so, just spend a little time at most sites and check out a few of the details.
 How is the writing — grammar, syntax, and punctuation?
 What about links and images — are they equipped with intelligent titles and

 - These elements are useful to people who may not be familiar with the acronyms and abbreviations that you are using.
 By default, most browsers will display the text included in one of these elements with a dotted underline.
 This tells the user that a definition is available upon mouseover.
-Using CSS, you can customize these elements to give them a little extra flair.
+Using CSS, you can customize these elements to make them pop.

 altattributes for images